JosephYostos/ACNS_Workshop/README.md

 kubectl exec -it $(kubectl get po -l app=order-service -ojsonpath='{.items[0].metadata.name}')  -- sh -c 'nc -zv -w2 product-service.default 3002'
 ```

+At the same time, we should be able to access the pet shop app UI and order product norrmally.

-## FQDN policy
+##  Configuring FQDN (Fully Qualified Domain Name) filtering

+In this section, we’ll apply FQDN-based network policies to control outbound access to specific domains.
+This ACNS feature is only enabled for clusters using Azure CNI Powered by Cilium.

-Now the application Owner contacted you asking why his pets shop application is not able to contact Microsoft Graph API.
+**Goal:** The application Owner is asking to allow the order-service to contact Microsoft Graph API.

-let's try
+1. **Test Connectivity**
+Let's start with testing the connection from the `order service` to Microsoft Graph

 ```bash
 kubectl exec -it $(kubectl get po -l app=order-service -ojsonpath='{.items[0].metadata.name}')  -- sh -c 'wget https://graph.microsoft.com'
 ```

-This is an expected behaviour because we have implemented zero trust security policy and denying any traffic and just enabling the required ones.
+As you can see the traffic is denied.
+This is an expected behaviour because we have implemented zero trust security policy and denying any unwanted traffic.

-To allow the access to Microsoft Graph API we will create fqdn Network policy
+2. **Create an FQDN Policy**
+To limit egress to certain domains, apply an FQDN policy.
+This policy permits access only to specified URLs, ensuring controlled outbound traffic.
 Note: FQDN filtering requires ACNS to be enabled

 ```bash
 kubectl apply -f assets/fqdn_policy.yaml
 ```
+3. **Verify FQDN Policy Enforcement**
 Now if we try to acccess Microsoft Graph API from order-service app, that should be allowed.

 ```bash
 kubectl exec -it $(kubectl get po -l app=order-service -ojsonpath='{.items[0].metadata.name}')  -- sh -c 'wget https://graph.microsoft.com'
 ```